Mayor Kapszukiewicz's top goals

 Creating a regional water system, increasing the size and diversity of the police force, restoring discipline to the city’s budget, improving educational opportunities for Toledo's youngest residents, and improving city services are among Mayor Kapszukiewicz's top goals.

 Mr. Kapszukiewicz has presided over a period of strong economic growth in Toledo.
-In 2018, Site Selection Magazine ranked Toledo third in the nation for economic development among mid-sized cities, and in 2019 Kempler Industries ranked Toledo the fourth-best city in the United States for manufacturing jobs.
+Site Selection Magazine ranked Toledo first in the nation for economic development among mid-sized cities in 2020, and in 2019 Kempler Industries ranked Toledo the fourth-best city in the United States for manufacturing jobs.
 According to the Associated General Contractors of America, Toledo was the fifth-fastest growing construction job market in the country from June 2018 to June 2019.

 The former Treasurer of Lucas County, Mr. Kapszukiewicz helped turn a $3 million deficit two years before he took office into a $17.8 million surplus after his first year.
 This fiscal discipline gave Toledo the ability to withstand the negative budget impacts of the COVID-19 crisis without having to reduce city services.

 Under the mayor’s leadership, the number of police officers on Toledo’s streets increased for the first time in more than a decade, and his initiative to apply market pressure on gun manufacturers to prevent assault weapons from ending up in the hands of dangerous individuals was endorsed by the U.S. Conference of Mayors in 2019.
 In September 2020, he announced an initiative to treat gun violence as a public health crisis by investing in programs that combat the root causes of the problem.